abstractFlo/atlas-docs/installation/vanilla-template.md

 ## Introduction

 If you want to work without docker this template is perfect for you.
-It bundles all needed files in one folder.
-The only thing to do is copy and paste to your server and run `npm install`
+It bundles all required files in one folder.
+The only thing you need to do is copy and paste the folder to your server and run `npm install`

 {% hint style="warning" %}
 This template only provides the build process for your gamemode.
-To run the server you must be download the server files from [alt:V](https://altv.mp/#/downloads).
+You need to download the server files from [alt:V](https://altv.mp/#/downloads) yourself.
 {% endhint %}

 ### Step 1